GoogleChromeLabs/jsvu/README.md

 _jsvu_ avoids the need for `sudo` privileges by installing everything in `~/.jsvu` rather than, say, `/usr/bin`.

 _jsvu_ downloads files over HTTPS, and only uses URLs that are controlled by the creators of the JavaScript engine or, in the case of JavaScriptCore on Linux, the port maintainers.
-As an additional layer of security, _jsvu_ performs SHA-256 checksum verification where applicable.

 ## Author